Once a diagnosis of a skin cancer has been made, all individuals bear a significant responsibility in preventing recurrence.

 It may seem that the soles and nails are not important, but skin cancers can occur in these areas.
 So examine these areas well.
 Cancers in the nail beds and soles of the feet are frequently missed by patients.

 Even though the number of skin cancers have sky rocketed in North America, the majority of these cancers are being diagnosed at an early stage.
 When detected early, the skin cancers are generally curable.
 This means less aggressive therapy and this leads to fewer complications and a much longer life span.

 In the majority of cases of basal cell carcinoma, cure is possible

 When a squamous cell cancer is detected early, the prognosis is excellent.
 When the cancer is detected late, the prognosis is dependent on the stage.

-Less than 1% of basal cell and squamous cell carcinomas will eventually spread elsewhere in the body and turn into a lethal cancer.
+Less than 1% of basal cell and squamous cell carcinomas will eventually spread elsewhere in the body and turn into dangerous cancer.

 In most cases, the outcome of malignant melanoma depends on the depth of penetration of the tumor at the time of treatment.

 Superficial skin cancers are almost always cured by simple surgery alone.

 Widespread skin cancers which have deeply penetrated may have spread to other organs by the time a diagnosis is made.

 Malignant melanoma causes more than 75% of deaths from skin cancer.